ZequnZ/CV-based-sudoku-solver/README.md

 - Translate the bounding boxes and digits from the models into a 'sudoku'.
 - Solve the soduku and draw the solution back on the image.

+Check the example below to know more about how it works:

 ## Example:
 1. Load the image
 ![1](./asset/emp_1.png)